 The tradition of using a dried orange wreath for Christmas goes back many years.
 When properly cared for, a dried fruit garland can last for several Christmases.
 It typically needs to be rehydrated every few weeks, using a spray bottle to mist it with water.

 Dried orange slices can also be used in other crafts projects.
 As mentioned earlier, they can be made into a Christmas ornament with wood beads at the top, added to a festive wreath, or used in a centerpiece.

 Pair it with a sprig of evergreen and use it in your gift wrapping!
 (Need a craft for leftover wrapping paper?
 Check out my DIY Wrapping Paper Christmas Banner!)

 With a little creativity, dried oranges can add a touch of festivity to any holiday event.

 As mentioned, you only need a few supplies to make dried orange slice garland.

 You’ll need at least 4-5 large oranges, maybe more depending on where all you want to use them in your decor.

-Grease a large cookie sheet with cooking spray and preheat your oven to 200 degrees.
-Low and slow is better when making dried orange slices.
-Using a knife, cut the oranges into thin slices, about 1/4″.
+Grease a large baking sheet with cooking spray or line cookie sheets with parchment paper and preheat your oven to 200 degrees.
+Low and slow is better for the drying process when making dried orange slices.
+Using a sharp knife, slice oranges into approximately 1/4 inch slices.

 The longer your orange slices cook on a low setting, the better they will turn out.
 It also reduces the chances of burning the orange slices.